 A review of a book to film adaptation.

-Have you seen this film or read the book on which it is based?
+Have you seen this movie or read this book?
 If so, how do you think the two compare?
-Which other film adaptations would you like to see reviewed?